Arts Award with young people with learning disabilities

 Watch the video to see DIY working with young people with a PMLD on their Discover and Explore Arts Award journeys

 Discover is an introductory award, available for anyone up to 25.
 DIY often uses Discover in sensory, immersive projects with children and young people with PMLD.
-For example, to accompany our “Give Me Space!” tour we are working with a number of schools to deliver Discover Arts Award with PMLD learners:
+For example, we have used our “Give Me Space!” show to support work with a number of schools to deliver Discover Arts Award with PMLD learners:

 - For Part A – discover – at a pre-show-workshop young people are introduced to the themes in our “Give Me Space!” show using musical instruments, sensory props and songs.
 Because “Give me Space!” is such a sensory show, it offers lots of opportunities for learners to experience lots of different art forms.